 Never allow animals onto beds or to lick the face.

 Pay particular attention to food and personal hygiene.

 Cook fish and meat well as high temperatures can kill parasites.
 Pickling or smoking will not kill fluke cysts in fish or shellfish.

-Wash vegetables and fruit meticulously - soaking vegetables in a bicarbonate of soda and water solution then rinsing can reduce the risk of contamination.
+Wash vegetables and fruit meticulously - soaking vegetables in a bicarbonate of soda or vinegar and water solution then rinsing can reduce the risk of contamination.